Representation of Markov chains by random maps: existence and regularity conditions: Measures on bundles

-Since the exponential map at a point $p\in N$ is a local diffeomorphism between a neighbourhood of that point and a neighbourhood of $0$ in the tangent space at $p$, we get the following lemmata. \begin{lemma} Let $(\mu_{x})_{x\in M}$ be a continuous family of probability on a manifold $N$.
-Suppose that there is a $C^{r}$-map $f:M\to N$, for $r \geq 0$, such that for each $x$ the support of $\mu_{x}$ is contained in a sufficiently small neighbourhood $U_{f(x)}$ of $f(x)$.
+Since the exponential map at a point $p\in N$ is a local diffeomorphism between a neighbourhood of that point and a neighbourhood of $0$ in the tangent space at $p$, we obtain the following lemmata, whose proofs we leave to the reader. \begin{lemma} Let $M$ be a complete separable metric space, $N$ a Riemannian manifold.
+Consider a continuous family of probabilities $(\mu_{x})_{x\in M}$ on $N$.
+Suppose that there is a $C^{r}$-map $f:M\to N$, for $r \geq 0$, such that for each $x$, the support of $\mu_{x}$ is contained in a sufficiently small neighbourhood $U_{f(x)}$ of $f(x)$.

 Then $(\mu_{x})_{x\in M}$ lifts to a continuous family of probability measures $(\tilde{\mu}_{x})_{x\in M}$ on $TN$ with $\tilde{\mu}_{x}$ supported on $T_{f(x)}N$ (considered as a subset of $TN$). \end{lemma}